How to Build an Affiliate Website with WordPress

 - Akismet – This is a popular and powerful spam fighting plugin

-- 20 Best Social Media Plugins and 20 More
+- The Best Social Media Plugins for WordPress

 - Pretty Link because you need to shorten and cloak outbound affiliate links